MaenoRyuko/AndroidAdvancePush/readme.md

 ### Operation Check(6)Payload（When the App is activated）

 * Create Push Notification
- * If you do not enter any title or message, it will be delievered as a silent push.
+ * If you do not enter any title or message, it will be delivered as a silent push.
  * Paste the created JSON data in "JSON"

 ---